cobwebos/docs/articles/media-services/latest/configure-connect-dotnet-howto.md

             //// ClientAssertionCertificate
             //// ApplicationTokenProvider.LoginSilentWithCertificateAsync

-            // Use ApplicationTokenProvider.LoginSilentAsync to get a token using a service principal with symetric key ClientCredential clientCredential = new ClientCredential(config.AadClientId, config.AadSecret);
+            // Use ApplicationTokenProvider.LoginSilentAsync to get a token using a service principal with symmetric key ClientCredential clientCredential = new ClientCredential(config.AadClientId, config.AadSecret);
             return await ApplicationTokenProvider.LoginSilentAsync(config.AadTenantId, clientCredential, ActiveDirectoryServiceSettings.Azure);
         }